At a Glance

 Geronimo · Fri Jun 5 & Mon Jun 8, 7:00 PM

 Two Canyon Road seatings.
-Reserve 6+ weeks out via OpenTable or (505) 982-1500.
+OpenTable is currently showing no online June availability — call (505) 982-1500 to book, or try OpenTable for last-minute openings.
 Mon Jun 8 keeps the relaxed late-night window (kitchen until 11 PM) before Tuesday's farewell.

 -